Iodinated contrast media

 - renal impairment/failure

-- risk factors for allergic reaction to iodinated contrast media
+- risk factors for adverse reactions to iodinated contrast media

 Water-soluble iodinated contrast media can be classified by osmolality.